michaelhelvey/michaelhelvey.dev/README.md

 ## Notes

-Special thanks to Remy Bach and Sarah Drasner for the code theme copy-pasta.
+Special thanks to Remy Bach and Sarah Drasner (via Dan Abramov) for the code theme copy-pasta.